-(Pocket-lint) - Twitter has been developing a new Stories feature, called Fleets, for more than a year, and it's finally starting to roll out the feature to mobile users.
-Fleets represent a way for Twitter to better rival Instagram, Snapchat, and other platforms that have pioneered the Stories format.
+(Pocket-lint) - In November 2020, Twitter rolled out a Stories feature called Fleets.
+Fleets was supposed to be a way for Twitter to better rival Instagram, Snapchat, and other platforms that pioneered the Stories format.

 I know what you're thinking: "THIS SOUNDS A LOT LIKE Stories!".
 Yes, there are many similarities with the Stories format that will feel familiar to people.
 There are also a few intentional differences to make the experience more focused on sharing and seeing people’s thoughts. pic.twitter.com/OaGYZpChcN— Kayvon Beykpour (@kayvz) March 4, 2020

-Any mobile Twitter user has access to the disappearing messaging feature, which sits at the top of the timeline in a row of Stories-like bubbles.
+Between November 2020 and August 2021, all mobile Twitter users had access to the disappearing messaging feature, which sat at the top of the timeline in a row of Stories-like bubbles.

-With Fleets, you can share text, respond to others' tweets, or post videos with familiar background colour and text options - and every message will disappear after 24 hours.
-You can also respond to others' fleets by tapping on one and sending a direct message to the creator.
+Fleets allowed users to share text, respond to others' tweets, or post videos with familiar background colour and text options - and every message disappeared after 24 hours.
+Users could also respond to others' fleets by tapping on one and sending a direct message to the creator.

-You should see a plus button in a new row that sits above your Twitter timeline.
-You may see new ephemeral posts from others in this row.
-Tap the plus button to start a fleet.
-You can type up to 280 characters of text, add photos, GIFs, or videos.
-When you post your fleet, it will appear in that new row alongside other Fleets from those you follow, with the most recent visible first.
+During the features short run, you would see a plus button on the row that sits above your Twitter timeline.
+You would tap the plus button to start a fleet.
+Either typing up to 280 characters of text, adding photos, GIFs, or videos.
+When you posted your fleet, it would appear in that row alongside other Fleets from those you follow, with the most recent visible first.
+Disappearing after 24 hours.

-Although you cannot like or retweet a fleet, you can respond to Fleets with reaction emoji - just like you can respond to tweets in direct messages.
-You can also respond with text, but that will open up a direct message thread with the person you’re messaging.
+Although you couldn't like or retweet a fleet, you could respond to Fleets with reaction emoji - just like you can respond to tweets in direct messages.
+You could also respond with text, but that would open up a direct message thread with the person you’re messaging like on Instagram Stories.

 We have a place for that now—Fleets!

 Twitter kicked things off in 2020 with a small test in Brazil, Italy, India, and South Korea.
-On 17 November, it announced the global launch of Fleets.
-The new feature is rolling out to the Android and iOS versions of the Twitter mobile app and should be available for everyone "in the coming days", the company said.
+On 17 November 2020, it announced the global launch of Fleets.

 "Twitter is for having conversations about what you care about.
 But, some of you tell us that you’re uncomfortable to tweet because tweets are public, feel permanent, and have public counts (retweets and likes).
 We want to make it possible for you to have conversations in new ways with less pressure and more control, beyond tweets and direct messages.
 That’s why starting today in Brazil, we’re testing Fleets, a new way to start conversations from your fleeting thoughts."